wildfly/quickstart/ejb-security-jaas/README.md

 # ejb-security-jaas: Using the legacy JAAS security domains to secure JEE applications

 Author: Stefan Guilhen
 Level: Intermediate
 Technologies: EJB, Security
 Summary: The `ejb-security-jaas` quickstart demonstrates how legacy `JAAS` security domains can be used in conjunction with `Elytron` to secure JEE applications.
 Target Product: ${product.name}
 Source: <${github.repo.url}>

 ## What is it?

-The `ejb-security-jaas` quickstart demonstrates how legacy `JAAS`-based security domains can be used in conjunction with `WildFly
-Elytron` to secure JEE applications.
-The secured EJB component can be accessed indirectly via a Web application and it can also be directly invoked by a remote client.
+The `ejb-security-jaas` quickstart demonstrates how legacy `JAAS`-based security domains can be used in conjunction with `WildFly Elytron` to secure JEE applications.
+The secured EJB component can be accessed indirectly using a web application and it can also be directly invoked by a remote client.
 This quickstart shows how ${product.name.full}  must be configured to support both scenarios using the legacy `JAAS` integration.

 The overall steps required to use the `JAAS` integration are as follows:
 1. Specify a `JAAS` security domain in the legacy `security` subsystem.
 2. Export an `Elytron`-compatible security realm that delegates to the legacy JAAS security domain.
 3. Create a `security-domain` in the `elytron` subsystem that uses the exported realm.
-4. Setup an `http-authentication-factory` in the `elytron` subsystem to handle the Web requests.
+4. Setup an `http-authentication-factory` in the `elytron` subsystem to handle the web requests.
 5. Setup a `sasl-authentication-factory` in the `elytron` subsystem to handle the requests made by remote clients.
-6. Add the `application-security-domain` mappings to both `ejb3` and `undertow` subsystems to enable `Elytron` security for the EJB3 and Web components.
+6. Add the `application-security-domain` mappings to both `ejb3` and `undertow` subsystems to enable `Elytron` security for the EJB3 and web components.

 ## System Requirements